Blackheaded Somali: Characteristics

-The Somali sheep is white with a black head.
-It belongs to the fat-tail type, and both of the breed's sexes are polled.
-The animal is mainly reared for meat production, and is a major export of the Somali economy, particularly to the Arabian Peninsula, via Berbera port.
+The Blackheaded Somali is white with a black head. it is a hair sheep, is polled, and belongs to the fat-rumped group of breeds.

+The animal is mainly reared for meat production and is a major export of the Somali economy, particularly to the Arabian Peninsula, via Berbera Port in Somaliland.
 Burco and Yirowe being home to the largest livestock markets in the Horn of Africa, with as many as 10,000 heads of sheep and goats sold daily, many of whom shipped to Gulf states via the port.
 The market handles livestock from all over the Horn of Africa.